rust-lang/rfcs/text/3714-macro-fragment-fields.md

 The tokens within fields have the spans of the corresponding tokens from the source.
-If a token has no corresponding source (e.g. the `()` in `return_type` for a `fn` with no explicitly specified return type) it will have the span of the entire fragment the field came from.
+If a token has no corresponding source (e.g. the `()` in `return_type` for a `fn` with no explicitly specified return type), the field definition defines an appropriate span.

 Mentioning a field of a fragment counts as a use of the fragment, for the purposes of ensuring every fragment gets used at least once at the appropriate